• Skip to primary navigation

 The best short answer is: No. The original site of the City of Washington, which encompasses all the lettered streets and extends from Rock Creek to the Anacostia, is best described as old farmers’ fields and forests well watered with springs, two creeks and two rivers.

-See also What is the favorite food of North Dakota?
+See also What is the racial breakdown of Delaware?

 Is Baltimore built on a swamp?